seanima9/SpotifyToYoutubeMusic/README.md

 ### Set Spotify Playlist ID and YouTube Playlist ID:

-Can change them directly in the code:

-In spotify_api.py, set your Spotify playlist ID you want to copy tracks from.
-Variable is called 'my_playlist_id' In youtube_api.py, set the YouTube playlist ID where you want to add songs.
-Variable is called 'playlist_id'

-OR can just add them to playlist_ids.txt:

-By adding Spotiy playlist id to line 1 and YouTube playlist id to line 2 e.g.
+Add them to playlist_ids.txt, adding spotify id to line one and youtube music id to line 2

-347r8fh4389r3

-f9843urjf98eur94830

 Run the Application:

+Activate your venv, then run the program with 'python youtube_api.py'.
-run youtube_api.py in your venv, make sure you are in the right dir when doing this Follow the on-screen instructions to authenticate with YouTube on your first run.
+Make sure you are in the right dir when doing this Follow the on-screen instructions to authenticate with YouTube on your first run.

 Be aware of the API quota limits set by Google and Spotify.